handsontable/handsontable/docs/content/guides/integrate-with-vue/vue-hot-column.md

 ---
-title: Using the `HotColumn` component in Vue 2
+title: Use the `HotColumn` component in Vue 2
 metaTitle: HotColumn component - Vue 2 Data Grid | Handsontable
 description: Configure the Vue 2 data grid's columns, using the props of the "HotColumn" component.
 Define a custom cell editor or a custom cell renderer.
 permalink: /vue-hot-column